 Magento 2 Facebook Feed 1.5.6

-- Information section was added to the Configuration page.
+- The information section was added to the Configuration page.

 - Now it is possible to export the ‘Product ID’ attribute.